 Category 7: Spouse, minor children and parents of the persons mentioned in the preceding categories.

-People in the United States can check out this page as well at the Embassy of Uruguay in Washington D.C. which has similar information to the links above.
+People in the United States can check out this page at the Embassy of Uruguay in Washington D.C.

 Where to find your closest consulate.